verbal-autopsy-software/CrossVA/README.md

 ## **Description**

-CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument (Revision 1.4.1) to be used as input for different coding algorithms.
+CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument (versions 1.4.1 & 1.5.1) to be used as input for different coding algorithms.
 Currently supports user-supplied mappings, and provides unvalidated mapping definitions to transform to InterVA4, InterVA5, Tariff 2, and InSilicoVA.
 This package is made available by WHO, in collaboration with Swiss Tropical and Public Health Institute and the Bloomberg Data for Health Initiative.
 Craig Hales from CDC reviewed and